MakeSchool-Tutorials/Habitual-Swift4/P08-Cont.-Adding-a-Habit/content.md

 How would you handle this logic?
 If you know exactly how you are going to handle this, then try it out.

 >[solution]
 > Write the logic within the `createHabitButtonPressed()` function to create a new habit and then dismiss the current `UINavigationViewController`.
-As a *Stretch Challenge* try and do some validation to check if the text field is empty so that somebody doesnt have a habit with no name.
+As a *Stretch Challenge* try and do some validation to check if the text field is empty so that somebody doesn't have a habit with no name.
 >
 ```
 >